dora-team/fourkeys/setup/INSTALL.md

   - Deploy HS to staging
   - Deploy HS to prod
   - Add dummy data to FourKeys BigQuery
+- Connect to the DataStudio Dashboard template
+  - Select organization and project
+  - Click "Create Report" on the next screen with the list of fields

 ## How To Configure A Live Repo